The Fear (Higson novel): Summary

 As night draws closer, zombies come out and chase the group to a house where they think kids are living, which is primarily due to Marco believing an arm sticking out of a container on a table (with an upright kids body next to it) was waving at them to come in.
 Instead, it turns out to be the Collector's lair, and the group encounter the large monster.
 They make a run for it, unaware that they've left Olivia behind.
 She kills herself before the Collector can get her by jumping off a high balcony to her death.
 The group later arrives at the Natural History Museum where they find Brooke and the others, and meet Robbie (their Head of Security), Justin (the leader), and Paul (Olivia's brother).
 Paul asks for Olivia, but Courtney explains that Olivia was killed by the Collector.
 Paul goes hysterical after learning about Olivia's death, and he becomes determined to kill the Collector.
 DogNut's group, Robbie, Jackson (a friend of Robbie's), Ryan's hunters, and several others from the museum all join with Paul to kill the Collector.
 The large group coaxes the Collector out of his lair onto the road, where they savagely beat him to death.
-Jackson, one of the girls from Ryan's group, ultimately finishes the job by stabbing a spear through the Collectors neck.
+Jackson, one of the girls from Ryan's group, ultimately finishes the job by stabbing a spear through the Collector's neck.

 Upon returning, Justin gives DogNut a tour of the place.
 He shows DogNut the experiments to find a cure - which included taking samples from three zombies they've locked up in the Tesco lorry.
 Justin tells DogNut about the large number of zombies in the museum's basement, where the group obtains their test subjects.
 They have found out so far that UV light (sunlight) rapidly increases the speed of the disease, causing a sicko to die if exposed to too much sunlight.
 However, they've also found that sickos can build up a resistance to sunlight, through exposure to a fixed amount of sunlight each day until they are fully able to roam about in the daytime.
 Afterwards, Paul loses his mind and starts to threaten and blame everyone for Olivia's death.
 Brooke eventually calms him down, and DogNut decides to head back to the Tower first thing the following morning but is persuaded by Justin to stay longer, to write his and his group's story into a book which a bookworm named Chris (previously and originally starring in "The Dead") is writing in the library.
 During a chat where DogNut flirts with Brooke, she reveals that Courtney likes him (much to his surprise).
 DogNut talks to Courtney about this, where she explains that she thinks Brooke still has a crush on Ed, and when they return to the Tower with them, Brooke will start a romance with him.
 DogNut listens to Courtney and remembers what she says.